imdhemy/testing-es-in-php/README.md

 # How to test Elasticsearch in PHP

-This repository was created as a code reference for my blog post.
+This repository was created as a code reference for my [blog post][1].

 ## Requirements